Professional Major Application Dates & Eligibility

 After confirming your eligibility, follow the: Steps to Submit Application for Admission to Public Health

-- Complete the application form and save the completed form to your computer
+- Complete the application form and submit.

 - The College of Public Health currently utilizes a non-competitive admissions process for the professional public health major.
 Typically, if the applicant has met the GPA and course requirements and submits an application with a strong resume and statement of objectives, they will be fully admitted to the Bachelor of Science with a major in public health.

 - The College of Public Health may deny admission to any student who does not exhibit the academic integrity, respectful discourse, and professional engagement expected of public health students.

 - Consideration for admission to the public health major only occurs upon receipt of all required application materials - including but not limited to the application form, resume, statement of objectives, relevant documentation, etc.

 - The review process may take up to two (2) weeks to be completed, and is not guaranteed to begin until the deadlines noted above have passed.

 - Students will receive notice of their admission decision via their University of Arizona student email account upon completion of the application review process.